izivkov/DynamicResourceTranslator/README.md

 ### When is Run-Time Translation Initiated?

-Run-time translation is initiated when the following conditions are met:
+Run-time translation is triggered when the following conditions are met:

 1. **No Overwrite Exists:**
    If an `overWrite` value exists for this string and language, it will be used directly without further translation.